Miles Nielsen

 Miles Nielsen performs at Monk's Bar & Grill in Lake Delton, Wisconsin during the Stampede Music Festival, April 12, 2025.

 Miles Spence Nielsen (born July 20, 1975) is an American musician, singer, and songwriter based in Rockford, Illinois, U.S.A.
-He is a member of the rock band The Nielsen Trust as well as the front man and principal founder of the rock group Miles Nielsen & The Rusted Hearts.
+He is a member of the rock band The Nielsen Trust as well as the front man and titular founder of the rock group Miles Nielsen & The Rusted Hearts.

-1997-2004
+1997–2004

 Harmony Riley

 From 1997 to 2004 Nielsen was a member of the rock group Harmony Riley.
 The band took their name from Riley Harmony Road which crosses Interstate 90 near the town of Marengo, IL.